njyeung/Music-Player/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies.
 This project uses Jansi to color code console outputs
-- `music`: folder to maintain audio files
+- `music`: folder to maintain audio files.
+The project is automatically loaded with Bruh.wav.
+Users can place their own wav files in this folder for them to be automatically loaded upon the next startup of the app.
 - `ffmpeg`: youtube-dl uses ffmpeg to convert youtube downloads into wav format

 ## Notable Files